victordomingos/The-No-Title-Tech-Blog/src/content/articles/2019/2019-02-05_new_website.md

 Slug: new_website
 Author: Victor Domingos
 Cover: images/2019/new_website_haiku.jpg
-Summary: Going through a couple of other changes in my life, I have decided to redesign my other website, but this time using Pelican and other open source tools.
+Summary: Going through a couple of other changes in my life, I have decided to redesign [my other website](https://victordomingos.com/), but this time using Pelican and other open source tools.
 The older version was starting to look a bit aged, especially on mobile devices, so it seemed to be like a good idea to start a complete makeover.
-As they use to say, new year... new website.
+As they use to say, *new year... new website*.

 ## Why I decided to redesign the website and why I wanted to choose other tools